sonic-net/SONiC/doc/otn/otn_otss_hld.md

 ### Overview

-OTSS is a SONiC user space docker application, which manages all the optical components and object in an OTN device with an unified and vendor-neutral OTAI APIs.
-It's in parallel with the SWSS and SAI in the SONiC switch.
+OTSS is a SONiC user space docker application, which provides a database interface for communication with and state representation of optical network applications and optical transport component hardware.
+OTSS is in parallel with the SWSS in the SONiC switch.

 ### 1 Requirements

 The OTSS provides these functionalities:
  * Supports Multi ASIC architecture.
-In a SONiC-OTN product, each OTN linecard is handled as an ASIC.
+In a SONiC-OTN device, each OTN linecard is handled as an ASIC.
- * Manages all OTAI components and objects with OTAI CRUD APIs.
+ * Manages all OTAI components and objects with OTAI redis CRUD APIs.
- * Configures Syncd PM and status sampling based on users configuration file.
+ * Configures Syncd PM and status sampling based on users flexcounter configuration file.
  * Supports OTN linecard pre-configuration
- * Supports warm reboot, OTN linecard software upgrade and transceivers firmware upgrade.
+ * Supports warm and cold reboot optical linecard, optical linecard software upgrade and transceivers firmware upgrade.
  * Supports OTN linecard and transceivers hot plugging.

 ### 2 Architecture Design